Ecosystem ecology:

 Net primary productivity across the globe

-Some questions that ecosystem ecology studies
+Some questions that an ecosystem ecologist might study

 • What determines the productivity of a system, and why is it so different across the globe?